codeGROOVE-dev/prcost/README.md

 2. **Dependency Propagation**: Changes in one area often necessitate updates elsewhere
 3. **API Evolution**: Interface changes require downstream adaptation

-**Empirical Calibration**: Nagappan et al. analyzed Windows Vista development and found organizational churndirectly correlated with defect density [10].
+**Empirical Calibration**: Nagappan et al. analyzed Windows Vista development and found organizational churn directly correlated with defect density [10].
 Active codebases exhibit 4-8% weekly churn; we use the conservative 4% baseline.
 The model predicts that a PR open for 30 days has ~16% of its code requiring updates, matching empirical observations of merge conflict rates.

 **References**:
 [10] Nagappan, N., Murphy, B., & Basili, V. (2008).
 The Influence of Organizational Structure on Software Quality: An Empirical Case Study. *ICSE '08: Proceedings of the 30th International Conference on Software Engineering*, 521-530.
 DOI: 10.1145/1368088.1368160